nathancarter/weblurch/doc/lean-example/tutorial-4.md

 Let's assume that we want to write a document embodying the Lean code `definition three : nat := 3`.
-Certainly, we could simply put that code inside a term bubble, but that restricts our document to contain Lean syntax.
+Certainly, we could simply put that code inside a term bubble, but that requires our document to contain Lean syntax.
 Here is an alternate way.

 <p align=center><img src='tut-4-ss-body-clean.png' width='50%'/></p>